 Like we talked about before, you’ll get & give the most value by jumping in with both feet.
 Get involved in the conversation.
 Ask questions if you have any and answer questions when you can.
 Don’t be shy!

 Social media pages are a lot of people’s first stopping points when they’re looking for a business online, so you want to ensure that you have your profile fleshed out as much as possible.
 We’ve all seen (and been annoyed by) business pages with incomplete information, so don’t be among them.
 Go through your profile and make sure that all of your information is filled out or up to date.

 The profiles or pages on each platform are a little different but here are the main areas to cover:

 - Profile photo: You want your brand to be instantly recognizable and for your pages to be recognized by that brand.
 Use your logo so that people can find and identify you as easily as possible.

 - Cover photo: You can be a lot more liberal with this but it should still be very relevant to your business.
-Your store front, a group photo of your staff, a graphic with your current sales, or a creative & unique way of sharing your contact info are a great place to start.
+Your storefront, a group photo of your staff, a graphic with your current sales, or a creative & unique way of sharing your contact info is a great place to start.